drinkcoffee/drinkcoffee.github.io/projects/nfts.md

 permalink: /projects/nfts/
 ---

-This page contain graphics and metadata that has been used in some same NFT projects.
+This page contain graphics and metadata that has been used in some sample NFT projects.

 # Gen1 NFTs